 However, not all of the engines are disappointing.
 If you do your research, you can find reliable options among the others.

 For most years, Lincoln cars haven’t been known for rusting.
 However, it seems that some of the 2011-2016 Lincoln models suffered from premature corrosion.

-It’s unclear whether the rust occurred because of a lack of undercoating or the company changed how they did it.
+It’s unclear whether the rust occurred because of a lack of undercoating, or if the company changed how they applied the undercoating.
 On the bright side, it’s not difficult to find the supplies needed to perform bodywork on a Lincoln.